FlorentinaIonescu/TimCoRetailManager/README.md

 There are two databases.
 "TRMData" stores the data necessary for the retail system itself.
 "ApiAuthDb" (which, upon upgrading from .NET Framework, replaces "EFData", EF standing for Entity Framework) handles the information associated with the user accounts.
 - ApiAuthDb stores the following data: migration history, role claims, roles, user claims, user logins, user roles, users, user tokens.
 - TRMData features the tables: inventory, products, sales, sale details, users.
 (Minor bug: "SaleTable" and "UserTable" persisting empty duplicates, result of improper naming when having created the stored procedures for the first time.)
 Stored procedures: Inventory_GetAll and _Insert, Product_GetAll and _Insert, Sale_Insert, _Lookup and _SaleReport, SaleDetail_Insert, and UserLookup.
+Note: when setting up code and registering in the API authentication database, it is needed to manually copy the user data from the table of that database into the other database's user table.

 # How Login Works

 - Caliburn Micro's SimpleContainer and ConventionManager are priorly setup in Bootstrapper.
 - User enters user id (email) and password into their corresponding text boxes (which will be stored in the variables).
 - In the XAML of the WPF view there is a specification that its DataContext is LoginViewModel.
-- Login button raises event, calls LogIn() task, which will then make the loading indicator visible for the user and store potential error message.
+- Login button raises event, Caliburn Micro matches command to LogIn() task, which will then make the loading indicator visible for the user and store potential error message.
 - In order to assign variable result, we go into Authenticate task from APIHelper.
 - Key value pairs are encoded for grant type, username and password.
 - A HTTP request is made to the web API for posting token.